GEDI: A Graph-based End-to-end Data Imputation Framework: Introduction

-Modeling the interaction within the data is challenging for several reasons.
-First, real-world datasets often contain a mixture of continuous and categorical features with varying inter-dependencies \cite{borisov2021deep}.
-Second, the resulting high dimensional feature space, primarily due to the sparse categorical variables, also raises difficulties for models to learn the similarity between observations \cite{aggarwal2001surprising}, and the similarity calculated based on raw features may not be optimal for the target task \cite{kaya2019deep}.
+Missing values in tabular data can be inferred through contextually similar features as well as other similar observations.
+For example, a user's shopping preferences can be inferred from their age, gender, or occupation, and from others who have similar profiles.
+Thus, both the column-wise relationship among features and the row-wise relationship among observations are crucial for improving imputation performance.

-Existing data imputation approaches generally suffer from one of the two limitations: (1) They have restrictive capabilities to model the relationship among heterogeneous features.
-(2) They do not explicitly utilize information from observations.
-For instance, some statistical methods (e.g., EM \cite{ghahramani1993supervised}, MICE \cite{white2011multiple}, etc.) pose probabilistic assumptions that is too restrictive for data with mixed modalities; others simply cannot handle data with categorical or numerical types (e.g., kNN \cite{maillo2017knn}, matrix completion \cite{cai2010singular}, etc.).
-In contrast, machine learning methods (e.g., missForest \cite{stekhoven2012missforest}, SVM \cite{wang2006missing}, etc.) or deep learning methods based on generative adversarial networks \cite{yoon2018gain}\cite{mattei2019miwae} \cite{nazabal2020handling}\cite{ma2020vaem} or denoising auto-encoders \cite{gondara2018mida} \cite{vincent2008extracting} \cite{tihon2021daema} \cite{nazabal2020handling} generally follow the pipeline of training a global model on the full dataset, then generating predictions based on the fixed representation of a single observation.
-However, the global model tends to capture the general patterns inside the data such that the contextual information from other observations is either weakly captured or lost (i.e., the missing entries in different data points can benefit from a different set of similar observations).
+Existing data imputation approaches suffer from limitations such as restrictive capabilities to model the relationship among heterogeneous features (i.e., a mixture of continuous and categorical features) or a lack of explicit utilization of information from observations.
+Some statistical methods, such as EM~\cite{ghahramani1993supervised} and MICE~\cite{white2011multiple}, impose probabilistic assumptions that are too restrictive for mixed-modal data, while others, such as kNN~\cite{maillo2017knn} and matrix completion~\cite{cai2010singular}, cannot handle data with categorical or numerical types.
+Conversely, the majority of machine learning and deep learning methods, such as missForest~\cite{stekhoven2012missforest}, SVM~\cite{wang2006missing}, generative adversarial networks~\cite{yoon2018gain,mattei2019miwae,nazabal2020handling,ma2020vaem}, and denoising auto-encoders~\cite{gondara2018mida,vincent2008extracting,tihon2021daema,nazabal2020handling}, do not explicitly model the row-wise relationship among observations.
+These limitations highlight the need for improved imputation methods that can effectively capture both the column-wise and row-wise relationships in tabular data.